pewenn/Adafruit_AM2315/README.md

 Adafruit_AM2315

-This is a library for the AM2315 Humidity + Temp sensor
+This is an attempt to port Adafruit library for the AM2315 Humidity + Temp sensor to Spark Core.
+Not tested or verified yet

 Designed specifically to work with the AM2315 in the Adafruit shop
   ----> https://www.adafruit.com/products/1293